magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 ### Prioritizing plugins

-The `sortOrder` property for plugins determine when their `before`, `around`, or `after` methods get called when more than one plugins are observing the same method.
+The `sortOrder` property for plugins determine when their `before`, `around`, or `after` methods get called when more than one plugin is observing the same method.

 The prioritization rules for ordering plugins: